 The use of "classified" research as thesis material for any degree is not permitted.
 Exceptions to this rule can be made only under special circumstances, and then only when approval is given by the dean of graduate studies before the research is undertaken.

-Regulations and directions for the preparation of theses may be obtained from the Graduate Studies Office website, and should be followed carefully by the candidate.
+Regulations and directions for the preparation of theses may be obtained from the Graduate Office website, and should be followed carefully by the candidate.
+Thesis templates are also available on the Library website.